tylersanger/GrafanaDashboards/README.md

 queries associated with each panel.

 ## Creating A Dashboard From The Default Settings
-We have a `Service Dashboard Template` inside of `helpers` that creates the default dashboard.
-To create one, you can do the following.
-Below is an example of a production service dashboard.
+We have a `Service Dashboard Template` inside of `helpers` that creates the default service dashboard.
+The default dashboard uses a dashboard variable called `Hostname` to dynamically pull host metrics for each service.
+To create the default dashboard with the defined dashboard variable, you can do the following:
 ```python
 # service = your_service
 # env = 'prod'